Jean-Baptiste Campenon

-General Jean Baptiste Marie Edouard Campenon (5 May 1819 in Tonnerre – 16 March 1891 in Neuilly-sur-Seine) was a French general and politician.
+General Jean Baptiste Marie Edouard Campenon (5 May 1819, Tonnerre – 16 March 1891, Neuilly-sur-Seine) was a French general and politician.

 Life

 He studied at the École spéciale militaire de Saint-Cyr, graduating on 1 October 1840 as a sous-lieutenant.
 He took part in the Crimean War, the French conquest of Algeria, campaigns in China and the Franco-Prussian War.
 A friend of Gambetta, he was minister for war several times in 1881, then in 1883 and 1885.
 He then became a sénateur inamovible.
 He also secretly translated The Perfumed Garden.